peter88213/nv_xx/docs/help/nv_zim/index.md

     [SETTINGS]
     .zim = C:/Program Files (x86)/Zim Desktop Wiki/zim.exe

-If this file doesn\'t exist, or the path doesn\'t fit, the program searches the default installation paths for the 32-bit and the 64-bit versions under Windows, as well as `/usr/bin/zim` under Linux.
+If this file doesn't exist, or the path doesn't fit, the program searches the default installation paths for the 32-bit and the 64-bit versions under Windows, as well as `/usr/bin/zim` under Linux.
 If this fails, it opens a file selection dialog, asking for the location.
 The